mnashemhlanga/alx-low_level_programming/README.md

-More pointers, arrays and strings in C
+Pointers to pointers and multi dimensional arrays in C